azavadil/msgApp/README.md

 In implementating a messaging system I thought about how I would build a messaging system without a computer.
 If I was providing a secure service where users could call in to get messages and leave messages for other users I would need the following:

 1. A list of users and their passwords ("User File")
-2. A list of the messages IDs for that user ("Msg List") indicating which messages that user receives
+2. A list of the messages IDs for each user ("Msg List") indicating which messages the user should receive
 3. A file of the messages, each with a unique ID ("Message File")
 4. A list of groups, each group listing the members of their group. ("Group List")

 With the above tools, one can envision how the service would work.
 When a user calls in, the service validates their identity with the User File.
 The service pulls up the Msg List (for that user) and finds all messages addressed to the user.
-When a user leaves a message, the message is added to Message File with a unique ID and the ID gets add to the recipient's Msg List.
-For group or global distributions, the message ID gets added to each group member's Msg List.
+When a user leaves a message for a specific recipient, the message is added to the central Message File with a unique ID and the ID gets add to the recipient's Msg List.
+For group and global distributions, the message ID is added to each group member's Msg List.

 One advantage of the system is only one copy of each message is retained avoiding duplication.
 Global and group distributions are easy as they only require adding the message ID to the message file of the specified users.